-The LMU-Harrogate PA Program does not provide a waiver of required coursework (in whole or in part) included in the curriculum based on prior academic or professional experience.
+The LMU-Harrogate PA Program does not provide a waiver of required coursework (in whole or in part) based on prior academic or professional experience.
 Transfer academic credits are not accepted.
 All students must complete all components of the curriculum in whole to be eligible for graduation.